nielskee/draft-articles/TechnicalHiringPart2.md

   it, with a countdown timer running, to complete the challenge.

-- The screening tool tests correctness of the implementation using a variety of inputs and edge cases - an array with no elements, an array with one element, an array with all zeros, an array with large values that could overflow a accumulator variable....you get the picture.
+- The screening tool tests correctness of the implementation using a variety of inputs and edge cases - empty input data, input data with one element, input data with all zero elements, input data with large values that could overflow a accumulator variable....you get the picture.

 - The screening tool assesses the efficiency of the implementation by pushing through inputs of increasing size in succession, timing these, and calculating the Big-O complexity of the candidate's solution.

-- Candidates lose marks down for missing edge cases, and for implementing with less efficiency than is possible.
+- Candidates lose marks for incorrectness, missing edge cases, and for implementing with less efficiency than is possible.

 These platforms seem to provide an objective measure of capability, to